-• If amine blush develops you must wait until the resin is hard and then wash with soap and water, sand and wash again.
+- If amine blush develops you must wash with soap and water, sand and wash again.
 Then allow for proper drying before applying a subsequent layer.
 Failure to do this will ruin your project.
-Amine blush can be identified as the surface being cured (hard and resisting fingernail indentation) but feeling tacky.
-A milky or "oil on water" appearance also indicate that amine blush is present.
+Amine blush can be identified as the surface being cured (hard and resisting finger nail indentation) but feeling tacky.
+A milky or "oil on water" appearance also indicate that amine blush is present. - Where inter-layer adhesion is critical you should sand and wash the cured resin surface before pouring a subsequent layer.
+This applies even if no amine blush has developed.